AI Automation · Scaling

 Sending layer

-Smartlead's Smart-Adjust algorithm automatically defends campaigns from spam folder drift when signal volume spikes, while sub-sequence branching routes replies by intent without manual intervention at scale.
+Smartlead's Smart-Adjust algorithm defends campaigns from spam folder drift when signal volume spikes, while sub-sequence branching routes replies by intent without manual intervention at scale.

 Smart-Adjust Sub-sequences Webhooks